victorhugo81/licensehubk12_dev/README.md

 - **License utilization** — per-license breakdown with a Chart.js chart of allocation by school.
 - **Schools, vendors, and contracts** — full CRUD, following the district's real setup order (School → Vendor → Contract → License): contracts are created under a vendor and can bundle multiple license titles, with vendor pages rolling up spend and expiring licenses, and contracts tracking vendor contact and renewal/cancellation deadlines.
 - **CSV import** — two-phase (preview, then commit) bulk import of license/allocation data; invalid rows are never written to the database.
+- **Bulk user import** — create many user accounts at once from a CSV file, or configure a scheduled FTP/FTPS pull that runs the same import automatically; new accounts get a password-set link instead of a visible temporary password (Settings > Bulk User Import).
 - **Reports** — inventory, expiring licenses, utilization, spending (by contract/vendor), and school allocation, each exportable to CSV, Excel, and PDF.
-- **Notifications** — generated for license/contract expirations, renewal deadlines, high/over utilization, and unused licenses.
+- **Notifications** — generated for license/contract expirations, renewal deadlines, high/over utilization, unused licenses, and new licenses being added; each notification is clickable (marks it read and opens the license/contract it's about), and every category can be turned on/off independently (Settings > Notification Settings).
 - **Role-based access control** — Administrator, IT Administrator, Curriculum Administrator, School Administrator, and Viewer roles, enforced at the route-decorator level (not just hidden UI).
+School Administrators can additionally create (but not edit/delete) vendors, contracts, and licenses, scoped to their own school.
 - **Audit log** — every create/update/delete records who, what, when, from where, and the field-level diff.
 - **JSON API** — session-authenticated read endpoints for licenses, vendors, schools, and expiring-license queries, built for future SIS/Clever/Canvas integration.